Transport Quasi-Monte Carlo: Background

-Minimizing this objective function over all possible invertible transformation $\tau$ is infeasible.
+Minimizing this objective function over all possible diffeomorphisms $\tau$ is infeasible.
 In practice, a parametric form for $\tau$ is chosen, i.e. $\tau(\cdot;\theta)$, where $\theta\in\Theta$ is the parameter to be optimized.
 The expectation in the KL divergence is then approximated by a Monte Carlo sample average, leading to the optimization problem: